TSummersLab/sysid-multinoise/README.md

 ## System identification for linear systems with multiplicative noise

 The code in this repository implements the Multiple-trajectory Averaging Least-Squares (MALS) algorithm and ideas from our paper:

-* Linear System Identification under Multiplicative Noise from Multiple Trajectory Data (under review)
+"Linear System Identification under Multiplicative Noise from Multiple Trajectory Data" (accepted ACC 2020)

 ## Dependencies